SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Experiments

 \paragraph{Datasets.} We evaluate on human-annotated pairwise preferences from three benchmarks: MT-Bench~\citep{NEURIPS2023_91f18a12}, RewardBench~\citep{lambert-etal-2025-rewardbench}, and Chatbot Arena~\citep{10.5555/3692070.3692401}.
 The stated benchmarks span diverse evaluation settings: MT-Bench reflects instruction-following and multi-turn assistant quality, RewardBench captures reward-model-style preference signals across heterogeneous sources, and Chatbot Arena represents large-scale crowdsourced user comparisons in open-domain settings.

-Following~\citet{jung2025trust}, we exclude tie outcomes to align with our binary formulation ($\mathcal{Y}=\{A,B\}$).
+Following the approach of~\citet{jung2025trust}, we exclude tie outcomes to align with our binary formulation ($\mathcal{Y}=\{A,B\}$).
 After filtering, we randomly sample $N=2{,}000$ non-tied instances to standardize evaluation size and keep the computational cost manageable across our repeated random splits.
+To probe generalization beyond these three benchmarks, we additionally evaluate on JudgeBench~\citep{ICLR2025_9e720fce} and PKU-SafeRLHF~\citep{ji-etal-2025-pku} (see Appendix~\ref{app:extended_benchmarks}). \paragraph{Models.} Our judge models span a range of scales: Qwen-2.5-7B-Instruct, Qwen2.5-14B-Instruct, Qwen2.5-32B-Instruct~\citep{yang2024qwen2technicalreport}, and Llama-3.1-70B-Instruct~\citep{grattafiori2024llama3herdmodels}.